DerGuru/The-Resonant/New Chapters/Part2/P2-14_Into_the_Network.md

 "Activity," Lina whispered, adjusting her binoculars.
 "Three vehicles.
 Unmarked.
 Arriving at the south entrance."

 Jason focused his own view.
-The vehicles were civilian models—vans, sedans—but moved with military precision.
+The vehicles were civilian modelsï¿½vans, sedansï¿½but moved with military precision.
 Parked in coordinated positions.
 Occupants emerged wearing what looked like maintenance uniforms.

 But the way they moved wasn't maintenance.
 It was security.